lisongxu/CSCE156-Lab-Java-Intro/readme.md

 3. Type the new variable name and hit enter and it will automatically be changed for all instances!

-Finally, every *non-trivial* class and method should have documentation.
-In Java, it is standard to use doc-style or "javadoc" comments.
-Look at the `Statistics.java` file again to see the format for these style of comments.
-Add documentation to this file to complete it.

 ### 4.3 Editing and Running The Program

 For the variables, name, month, date, and year, enter your own